Last updated: 04/2/2019

 Naturally, you will be paying for some portions of the treatment yourself.
 There are no policies that pay for every single aspect of care.
 As with any other treatment program, you can expect to pay out-of-pocket for things like copays and deductibles and to have coverage limited by per-day and per-stay maximums.

 You may also incur additional out-of-pocket expenses by choosing to lengthen or enhance your treatment.
 If you, for instance, felt 90 days of treatment would be better for your cocaine addiction treatment, but APS would only cover 30, you could choose to pay the difference.
 The same would be true if you upgraded to a luxury residential program.
 Ad mentioned earlier, out-of-network providers will also receive less coverage and leave you paying a larger percentage of the total cost out-of-pocket.

 Yes.
 In fact, it is more likely to be covered.

 Outpatient care is defined as care that care which does not require you to live at the facility where treatment is provided.
 You get to attend therapy or classes or both daily or multiple times per week and return to your job, family, and home afterwards.
 For people with demanding jobs, parenting responsibilities, and strong social networks, this type of care is preferable.
 It is also less expensive.

 In addition, it is more commonly provided than inpatient care.
 Research gathered by the 2013 National Survey of Substance Abuse Treatment shows roughly 82 percent of the responding treatment facilities offered outpatient treatment, while only 24 to 28 percent offered non-hospital inpatient care.
 This is the most common type of treatment available.

 Because cocaine withdrawals are relatively mild and cocaine treatment relies more heavily upon therapy than any other method of care, outpatient care works beautifully.
-For more information about the coverage provided by your APS policy, give us a call at 800-654-0987.
-Get started today.
+Find treatment in your state today.